THE IMAGE THAT SHOCKED THE WORLD

-Alan Kurdi, whose family name was actually Shenu, was one of at least 12 Syrians including his brother Galib and their mother Rehana, who drowned attempting to reach Kos in Greece.
+Alan Kurdi was one of at least 12 Syrians including his brother Galib and their mother Rehanna who drowned trying to reach the island of Kos in Greece during September 2015.

-The family were originally from Kobani, a town on the Syrian Turkish border and they were called Kurdi as they were ethnic Kurds.
+The family were originally from Kobani, a small city on the Syrian/Turkish border and although their family name was Shenu they were called Kurdi as they were ethnic Kurds.

-After leaving their home to escape Daesh attacks they were attempting to get first to Europe then Canada where the family hoped to settle with relatives in Vancouver.
+After leaving home to escape ISIS attacks they were attempting to get to Europe first and then Canada where the family hoped to settle with relatives in Vancouver.

 Their Aunt - Tima Kurdi - who was waiting for them in Canada wrote the book